Kayak Weeki Wachee Springs

 Weeki Wachee Snack Boat

 Enjoy the shady trees and cool water of this oasis along the river as you slow down and relax.
-We had no clue that this place was on the river, and boy, was it needed!
+We had no idea that this place was on the river, and boy, did it need it!
 We were thirsty and hungry.
 Naturally, we indulged in hot dogs!

 Here’s how clear and shallow the water is on this section of the Weeki Wachee River: